creativecontrol/pisound-pd/README.md

 Some of the patches require additional PD Externals not included with the standard distribution.

-Copy the **pisound-externals** directory to a USB stick and they will be copied to the RPi during USB import.
+Copy the **puredata-externals** directory to a USB stick and they will be copied to the RPi during USB import.